Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Multiplicative compensator

 Hence, $\Re \Delta B^{\Log(Z)}>-1$ and \eqref{eq:160816.4} holds.

 \end{remark}

 \begin{remark} When $Z$ can jump to zero, its multiplicative compensator on the interval $\lc \tau^Z, \tau^Z_c\lc$ is not defined uniquely.
 One may obtain another multiplicative compensator of $Z$ by replacing $\Exp(B^{\Log(Z)})$ in Theorem~\ref{T:mult comp} with another special semimartingale that is indistinguishable from $\Exp(B^{\Log(Z)})$ on the interval $\lc 0, \tau^Z\rc$ and satisfies a condition analogous to \eqref{eq:160816.4}.
-This insight is used in the statement of Theorem~\ref{T:200603}. \end{remark}
+This insight is used in the statement of Theorem~\ref{T:200603} and again in Corollary~\ref{C:PIIQ}. \end{remark}

 The next proposition contains some auxiliary results concerning the drift of the stochastic logarithm.
-These results contain sufficient conditions for the statements in Theorem~\ref{T:mult comp} to hold. \begin{proposition}[Drift of stochastic logarithm] Let $Z$ be a $\Cx$--valued semimartingale absorbed in zero after hitting zero.
+These results contain sufficient conditions for the statements in Theorem~\ref{T:mult comp} to hold. \begin{proposition}[Drift of stochastic logarithm] Let $Z$ be a $\Cx$--valued semimartingale absorbed in zero if it ever hits zero.
 If $Z$ is special then $\Log(Z)$ is special on $\lc 0, \tau_c^Z\lc$.
 Moreover, if \eqref{eq:160816.4} holds then

 \end{proposition}

 As Example~\ref{E:flight_to_cambodia} below shows, $\Log(Z)$ being special on $\lc 0, \tau_c^Z\lc$ in conjunction with \eqref{eq:160816.4} does not guarantee that $Z$ is special (on the whole positive real line).